-The storage of volatile, renewable energies as one of the unsolved questions of the modern energy economy is the focus of the Clean Circles project.
-Iron is to be investigated as an energy carrier for a climate-neutral circular economy.
-Part of the concept is the oxidation of iron particles for energy production.
-The resulting iron oxide particles are subsequently reduced using energy from renewable resources to obtain pure iron and thus close the cycle.
-The reduction takes place by dissolving the particles in electrolytic liquids.
-To investigate the relationship between hydrodynamics and mass transfer during these dissolution processes, a Taylor-Couette test rig will be used.
-The core of this consists of two concentrically arranged tubes with a fluid-filled gap.
-By independently rotating the tubes around their longitudinal axis, various flow regimes can be selectively set in the gap.
+The storage of volatile, renewable energies as one of the unsolved questions of the modern energy economy is the focus of the Clean Circles cluster project.
+In this context, iron is being examined as an energy source for a climate-neutral circular economy.
+Part of the concept is the oxidation of iron particles for energy extraction.
+The resulting iron oxide particles are then reduced using energy from renewable resources to obtain pure iron again and thus close the cycle.
+The required process steps for reduction are initially separated into dissolution of the particles in electrolytic solvents and subsequent separation.